 The report incorporates data from:

-- Department of Agriculture and Water Resources—information on Australian Government environmental water recovery
+- Department of Agriculture, Water and the Environment—information on Australian Government environmental water recovery

 - Commonwealth Environmental Water Office—information on the holdings and trade activity of the Commonwealth Environmental Water Holder

 - Murray–Darling Basin Authority—information on water trading and environmental water in the MDB